 Florence is a medium-sized town located in the state of Arizona.
-With a population of 31,110 people and six constituent neighborhoods, Florence is the 31st largest community in Arizona.
+With a population of 24,795 people and nine constituent neighborhoods, Florence is the 33rd largest community in Arizona.
 Florence has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Florence, where the median household income is $47,891.00.
+This seems to be the case in Florence, where the median household income is $63,072.00.

-The rate of college-level education in Florence is quite a bit lower than the national average among all cities of 21.84%: just 11.73% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Florence with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.03% of adults in Florence have a bachelor's degree or advanced degree.

 Florence is an extremely ethnically-diverse town.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence residents report their race to be White, followed by Black or African-American.
 Florence also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.67% of the town’s residents.
-Important ancestries of people in Florence include Irish, English, Polish, and Norwegian.
+People of Hispanic or Latino origin account for 37.17% of the town’s residents.
+Important ancestries of people in Florence include German, Irish, English, European, and Italian.

 The most common language spoken in Florence is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Native American languages.